cyanoei/duke-team/docs/CS2113T-F09-3-Eggventory-UG.md

    ![](images/add_mrq.png)

-If you did not assign a minimum required quantity to the Stock when it was added, you can edit it at any time using the `edit` command.
+If you did not assign a minimum required quantity to the stock when it was added, you can edit it at any time using the `edit` command.

 Format: `edit stock <StockCode> <Property> <New Value>`